- About us

 Posted by Cedars Dermatology, 22nd January 2020

 Rosacea is a common skin concern, usually presenting on the face, which looks like a red, bumpy, sometimes inflamed, rash.
-It can cause a burning, stinging or sore sensation in the skin.
+Rosacea can cause a burning, stinging or sore sensation in the skin.

 At Cedars Dermatology skin clinic in Elstree, our Consultant Dermatologist, Dr Anjali Mahto, is well-placed to offer rosacea treatment.
 A member of the British Medical Association, British Association of Dermatologists and British Skin Foundation amongst others, she is also an award-winner, has been featured in the media and specialises in rosacea, as well as numerous other concerns.

 In this post, we’ll talk through some of our top tips for helping to ease symptoms of rosacea.
-Of course, we do always invite you to book in with our skin clinic with Dr Anjali Mahto herself, as she can give more tailored advice in managing your skin.
+Of course, we do always invite you to book an appointment with Dr Anjali Mahto herself, as she can give more tailored advice in managing your skin.